vetlee2/GBADsLiverpool_ly/AHLE Dashboard/Dash App/assets/GBADs_Documentation/_build/html/_sources/Tool/Overview of the tabs.md

 	</p>
 	<p><b>Ethiopia Case Study</b>
 	<br />
-	A detailed analysis of the burden of disease for small ruminants (sheep and goats) in Ethiopia.
+	A detailed analysis of the burden of disease for selected species in Ethiopia.
 	</p>